 EUNIC is a network organisation for European National Cultural Institutes and similar organisations working in the field of cultural diplomacy and intercultural relations.
 It has been promoting cultural diversity and mutual understanding across cultures since 2006.
 EUNIC has evolved into a global cluster network.
-It supports transnational collaborative projects through its 36 members and in more than 70 countries around the world.
+It supports transnational collaborative projects through its 36 members and in more than 120 clusters around the world.